yuhanz/hanz/README.md

 ### Multiple Inputs with Named Parameters

-It is possible to pass multiple inputs in named parameters as input a Hanz model, and instead of assuming the input as 1 vector, separate the columns by the parameter names.
+It is possible to pass multiple inputs in named parameters as input of a Hanz model, and instead of assuming the input as 1 vector, separate the columns by the parameter names.

-Here is an example of passing two variables as input: *query_vector* of 2 dimensions, *positional_encoding* of 2 dimensions, and word_embedding of 2 dimensions.
+Here is an example of passing three variables as input: *query_vector* of 2 dimensions, *positional_encoding* of 2 dimensions, and word_embedding of 2 dimensions.

 Specify which variables you'd like to each pipeline to start with in the second line.
 It is possible to let the multiple pipelines to start with the same variables.
 (If the second did not specify the columns, then the input would become 1 vector as the concatenation of all input variables.
 In that case, you can use 吕 operator to select columns yourself.)